Pilonidal Cyst Removal in Children: What to Expect at Home

 • Try using a coccyx cushion if sitting is uncomfortable for your child.
 This type of cushion keeps pressure off the tailbone (coccyx).

 • In some cases, keeping the area free of hair can prevent problems.
-Ask your doctor if your child should remove hair from the area and what method of hair removal they suggest.
+Ask your doctor if hair removal is needed and what method of hair removal they suggest.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.